dillanspencer/CSC-361/a1/Readme.txt

 V-Number: V00914254

 ----- Run Program -----
-Program can be run using exactly on parameter.
+Program can be run using exactly one parameter.
 Run the command as following:

 python SmartClient.py www.uvic.ca